pagkly/Zed/Investopedia3/Weak AI.md

 Weak AI
 ## What Is Weak AI?

-Weak artificial intelligence (AI)—also called narrow AI—is a type of [artificial intelligence](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp) that is limited to a specific or narrow area.
+Weak artificial intelligence (AI)—also called narrow AI—is a type of [[artificial intelligence]](https://www.investopedia.com/terms/a/artificial-intelligence-ai.asp) that is limited to a specific or narrow area.
 Weak AI simulates human cognition.
 It has the potential to benefit society by automating time-consuming tasks and by analyzing data in ways that humans sometimes can’t.
-Weak AI can be contrasted to [strong AI](https://www.investopedia.com/terms/s/strong-ai.asp), a theoretical form of machine intelligence that is equal to human intelligence.
+Weak AI can be contrasted to [[strong AI]](https://www.investopedia.com/terms/s/strong-ai.asp), a theoretical form of machine intelligence that is equal to human intelligence.

 ### Key Takeaways